claysmyth/fig_gen_template/README.md

 pip install -e ".[viz]"
 ```

-If using playwright to convert SVGs to PNGs, then proceed with playwrite installation:
+If using playwright to convert SVGs to PNGs, then proceed with playwright installation:

 ```bash
 playwright install